CumulusNetworks/docs/content/nvue-reference/Show-Commands/Interface.md

 ## <h>nv show interface \<interface\> counters</h>

-Shows all statistics for a specific interface.
+Shows all counters for a specific interface, such as packet drop, error, and distribution counts.

 ### Command Syntax